Lož Castle: History

 After 1418 the castle and lordship passed by inheritance to the Counts of Celje, who retained it until the line's 1456 extinction.
 In an earlier war between the Ciili and the Habsburgs, the latter had twice attacked the town of Lož, taking it the second time, but did not breach the castle.
-The resumption of Habsburg in 1456 saw the castle retained by Ciili lesee Martin Snitzenpawmer.
+The resumption of Habsburg in 1456 saw the castle retained by Ciili lessee Martin Snitzenpawmer.
 In 1460, he was briefly replaced as tenant by Herman Ravbar, who was in 1461 bought out by Trieste bishop Antonio de Goppo.
 The following tenants of the estate were the noble families of Haller and Coraduzzi.